-(If (a) and (b) above are found to be satisfied, in the opinion of Planning Board, it may authorize a 5% increase in applicable base density.)

-The applicant proposes public improvements or amenities that result in substantial benefit to the Town and the general public, provided:
+(If (a) and (b) above are found to be satisfied, in the opinion of Planning Board, it may authorize a 5% increase in applicable base density.) (b) The applicant proposes public improvements or amenities that result in substantial benefit to the Town and the general public, provided:

-[1] There are significant improvements to the environmental quality or condition of the site and its surrounding areas, including a decrease in stormwater runoff from what would otherwise result from a conventional subdivision plan.

-[2] There are provisions contributing to off-site public facilities or environmental improvements beyond those necessary to mitigate the impacts of the proposed development.
+- [1] There are significant improvements to the environmental quality or condition of the site and its surrounding areas, including a decrease in stormwater runoff from what would otherwise result from a conventional subdivision plan. - [2] There are provisions contributing to off-site public facilities or environmental improvements beyond those necessary to mitigate the impacts of the proposed development.

-(If (b)[1] and (b)[2] above are found to be satisfied, in the opinion of Planning Board, it may authorize a 1.5 unit per acre increase over base density.)
+(If (b)[1] or (b)[2] if (c) above are found to be satisfied, in the opinion of Planning Board, it may authorize a 1.5 unit per acre increase over base density.)

-(c) The applicant proposes public improvements or amenities that result in substantial benefit to the Town and the general public, provided:

-There are significant improvements to the environmental quality or condition of the site and its surrounding areas, including a decrease in stormwater runoff from what would otherwise result from a conventional subdivision plan.

-There are provisions contributing to off-site public facilities or environmental improvements beyond those necessary to mitigate the impacts of the proposed development.
+- (c) Housing units for senior citizens and persons aged 55 years and over housing is provided.
+Such units should conform to §125-57E, Age-Appropriate Design.
+The applicant proposes public improvements or amenities that result in substantial benefit to the Town and the general public, provided: - (1) There are significant improvements to the environmental quality or condition of the site and its surrounding areas, including a decrease in stormwater runoff from what would otherwise result from a conventional subdivision plan. - (2) There are provisions contributing to off-site public facilities or environmental improvements beyond those necessary to mitigate the impacts of the proposed development.

-(If (c) above is found to be satisfied, in the opinion of Planning Board, it may authorize a 5% increase in applicable base density.)

-Housing units for senior citizens and persons aged 55 years and over housing is provided.
-Such units should conform to §125-57E, Age Appropriate Design.

-(If (c) above is found to be satisfied, in the opinion of Planning Board, it may authorize a 1.5 unit per acre increase over base density.)
+(If (c) above is found to be satisfied, in the opinion of Planning Board, it may authorize a $\frac{5\%}{1.5}$ increase in applicable $\frac{1.5}{1.5}$ unit per acre increase over base density.)

-(d) The applicant proposes attached dwellings that include a maximum of two bedrooms per unit, and are developed in the character of a New England Village style of architecture.
-The applicant sets aside 15% or more of lots or dwelling units on the site for Affordable Housing for purchase or rental by those with households of low or moderate incomes.
-Such units must count toward the Town's Subsidized Housing
+(d) The applicant proposes attached dwellings that include a maximum of two bedrooms per unit, and are developed in the character of a New England Village style of architecture. sets aside 15% or more of lots or dwelling units on the site for Affordable Housing for purchase or rental by those with households of low or moderate incomes.
+Such units must be includablecount toward the Town's Subsidized Housing Inventory, and comply be in accordance with the provisions of 760 CMR 56.00, as may be amended.
+The Planning Board shall review and approve the actual percentage distribution of qualifying low versus moderate income units.